fablabnbg/inkscape-silhouette/Commands.md

-FWn                                  Set Media              n from 100-138 or 300 FXn                                  Set Downward Force     n from 1 to something in thirties depending on model FYn                                  Track Enhance Control  comments/examples below mean n=0 is on, n=1 off, oddly enough G                                    GIN                    (G)  In "Output Coordinates" section, otherwise unclear H                                    Home                   (G) Ip,                                  Alpha Italic           (G)  Presumably makes text drawn with Print italic,
+FWn                                  Set Media              n from 100-138 or 300 FXn                                  Set Downward Force     n from 1 to something in thirties depending on model FYn                                  Track Enhance Control  comments/examples below mean n=0 is on, n=1 off, oddly enough G                                    GIN                    (G)  In "Output Coordinates" section, outputs the coordinates
-                                         but unclear how p is interpreted Jn,(m)                               New Pen                (G)  n is labeled as running from 1 to 8, and is presumably the pen/tool number; not clear what m is Kca,cb,...,cn                        Kana(Greek)            (G)[t] In "Character and Symbol" section, so perhaps draws/cuts the given Greek or special characters (unclear how they are specified) Lp,                                  Line Type              (G)  Meaning of p unclear; Silhouette Studio generally emits L0 LPn                                  Label Position         (G)[t]  Meaning of n unclear Mx,y                                 Move                   (G)  Moves the head without cutting MPr,t                                Move Polar             (G)[t] Nn,                                  Mark                   (G)  In "Character and Symbol", so perhaps draws the nth point marker (like a small dot, square, triangle, etc) Ox,y                                 Relative Move          (G)  Coordinates are deltas OPr,t                                Relative Move Polar    (G)[t] Pca,cb,...,cn                        Print                  (G)[t] In "Character and Symbol", so perhaps draws/cuts the given characters (given by ASCII values? unclear) Ql(k,)                               Alpha Space            (G)  ??
+                                         of the pen and its status (up/down) H                                    Home                   (G) Ip,                                  Alpha Italic           (G)  Presumably makes text drawn with Print italic, p - tilt calculated with formula p = 256 * tan(a), where a is angle in rads Jn,(m)                               New Pen                (G)  n is labeled as running from 1 to 8, and is presumably the pen/tool number; not clear what m is Kca,cb,...,cn                        Kana(Greek)            (G)[t] In "Character and Symbol" section, so perhaps draws/cuts the given Greek or special characters (look to the Graphtec GP-GL manual) Lp,                                  Line Type              (G)  Specifies the type of line (like "-- - --" or ". . ." where p - parameter from 0 to 8 (look to the Graphtec GP-GL manual) LPn                                  Label Position         (G)[t]  Moves pen to label position, the label itself is put in square and n specifies its element (1 - bottom-left vertex, 2 - middle of left side, 3 - top-left vertex, 4 - middle of bottom side, 5 - center of square, 6 - middle of top side, 7 - bottom-right vertex, 8 - middle of right side, 9 - top-right vertex) Mx,y                                 Move                   (G)  Moves the head without cutting MPr,t                                Move Polar             (G)[t] Nn,                                  Mark                   (G)  In "Character and Symbol", so perhaps draws the nth point marker (like a small dot, square, triangle, etc) Ox,y                                 Relative Move          (G)  Coordinates are deltas OPr,t                                Relative Move Polar    (G)[t] Pca,cb,...,cn                        Print                  (G)[t] In "Character and Symbol", draws/cuts given characters from the pattern chart (look to the Graphtec GP-GL manual) Ql(k,)                               Alpha Space            (G)  Specifies the spacing between the start point of one character and the start point of the next character, l - displacement in X axis, k - displacement in Y axis
-Rt,                                  Alpha Rotate           (G)  Presumably rotates text drawn by Print RC c,xa,ya,[P,],xb,yb,[P1,]...xn,yn  Replot Character       (G)[t]  ??
+Rt,                                  Alpha Rotate           (G)  Rotates text drawn by Print, t - angle with X axis RC c,xa,ya,[P,],xb,yb,[P1,]...xn,yn  Replot Character       (G)[t]  ??
-RPt,za,zb                            Radius Plot            (G)  Unclear what this does Sn,(m,)                              Alpha Scale            (G)  Presumably sets the size letters are drawn, but
+RPt,za,zb                            Radius Plot            (G)  Unclear what this does Sn,(m,)                              Alpha Scale            (G)  Sets the size letters are drawn, n - height,
+                                         m - width
-                                         the meaning of n and m are unclear SOn                                  Set Origin             (G)  Apparently sets the current location to be the coordinate system origin going forward; unclear what n means SPc                                  Select Point Mark      (G)[t]  Unclear what this does T n                                  Buzzer                 (G)  Unclear what n means TB50,n                               Set Orientation        n=0 portrait, n=1 landscape; seems redundant with FN, but Silhouette Studio issues both, so we do too; but judging from the following commands, maybe has to do with regmarks orientation
+SOn                                  Set Origin             (G)  Apparently sets the current location to be the
+                                         coordinate system origin going forward; unclear what n means SPc                                  Select Point Mark      (G)[t]  Unclear what this does T n                                  Buzzer                 (G)  Turns on and off the PROMPT lamp (or maybe buzzer somewhere) TB50,n                               Set Orientation        n=0 portrait, n=1 landscape; seems redundant with FN, but Silhouette Studio issues both, so we do too; but judging from the following commands, maybe has to do with regmarks orientation